Foods to Avoid When Trying to Get Pregnant

 For men, drinking alcohol can negatively impact sperm quality, reduce libido, and decrease sexual function.

-One study of women beginning an in vitro fertilization (IVF) treatment who drank four or more drinks per week found they were 16% less likely to have a live birth than women who drank less than 4 alcoholic drinks or not at all.
-When both the male and female partners drank at least four drinks a week, the live birth rate went down to a 21% less chance of having a live birth when compared to couples who didn’t drink or drank less than four drinks per week.
+One study of women beginning in vitro fertilization (IVF) treatment found that those who drank four or more alcoholic drinks per week were 16% less likely to have a live birth than women who drank fewer than four drinks or none at all.

 Excessive Caffeine